BREAKING NEWS

 Islamic finance disclaimer

-This calculator provides a general estimate based on common Zakat principles.
-Zakat rulings can differ by school of thought, asset type, jewelry use, business structure, debt type and personal circumstances.
+This calculator follows common Zakat calculation principles for education and planning.
+It is not a fatwa.
+Rulings can differ by school of thought, jewelry use, investment type, business structure, debt type and personal circumstances.
 Consult a qualified scholar for a final ruling.

 Share this Tool